H0sseini/VideoSummarizer/README.md

    ```bash
    python -c "import nltk; nltk.download('punkt')"
    ```
-   Again, the app downloads and installs the necessary files and there is no need to use the manual method.
+   Again, the app downloads and installs the necessary files, and there is no need to use the manual method.

 ## Usage